 For the most effective core-training routine, Gutch and Parker recommend:

-- Working the core 2-3 days per week
+- Work the core 2-3 days per week

-- Having at least one full day of recovery in-between
+- Schedule at least one full day of recovery in-between

-- Trying not to repeat any exercise in a given week
+- Try not to repeat any exercise in a given week

-Aside from weight-bearing exercises, Parker suggests incorporating these tips into your routine to help improve your core:
+Aside from weight-bearing exercises, try incorporating these practical steps into your daily routine to help improve your core: